kchens/kchens.github.io/pages/words/06_12_2014_The_Odin_Project_Members_Only.md

 *Note: I started blogging a while after completing this project.
 This is my attempt to relearn what I learned.*

+The Odin Project entices programmers to learn by copying popular, real-world start-ups.
+In this case, a gossip club.
+Here's what I learned:

 ####The Easy
 To check if the user submits the proper password, use the `#authenticate` in the `SessionsController#create`: